unifiedjs/unifiedjs.github.io/doc/learn/build-a-syntax-tree.md

 ### JSON

-The most basic way to create a tree is with plain object and arrays, for some extra type safety this can be checked with the types for the given syntax tree language, in this case MDAST:
+The most basic way to create a tree is with plain object and arrays.
+To prevent type errors, this can be checked with the types for the given syntax tree language, in this case mdast:

 ```ts
 import type {Root} from 'mdast'